What to Know About Glaucoma Treatment

 Oral medications can help decrease eye pressure if eye drops aren’t enough.
 Laser therapy may be an option for people who have open-angle glaucoma.
 The optometrist will use a laser beam to open channels that are clogged within the trabecular meshwork.
 For instance, the optometric surgery specialist may conduct a filtering surgery, a laser procedure that creates an opening in the white of the affected eye.
 During this procedure, part of the trabecular meshwork may be removed.
 The eye doctor may insert small drainage tubes into the eye.
 Electrocautery is a minimally invasive procedure used to remove the trabecular meshwork.
 It utilizes an electrocautery device known as a Trabectome.
 Researchers are trying to find new procedures and treatments to help those with glaucoma preserve as much of their vision as possible.
 The optometrists at Eyes First Vision Centers are always looking for the most innovative procedures to help their patients.

-To learn more about glaucoma treatments or to schedule an appointment to discuss your glaucoma treatment options, contact us at Eyes First Vision Centers, serving various Jersey cities such as Eatontown and Manahawkin, at 866-393-7347.
+To learn more about glaucoma treatments or to schedule an appointment to discuss your glaucoma treatment options, contact us at Eyes First Vision Centers at 866-393-7347.

 What is Glaucoma?

 Glaucoma is a broad term applied to a variety of situations in which the optic nerve tissues are destroyed, usually due to excess fluid pressure within the eyes.
 It is one of the leading causes of blindness, affecting millions of Americans.

 The two main types of glaucoma are open-angle and angle-closure glaucoma.
 In open-angle glaucoma, the fluid constantly produced inside the eye drains too sluggishly through the eye’s drainage angle, elevating eye pressure.
 In angle-closure glaucoma, the drainage angle closes off completely, causing a sudden spike in pressure.